-The Argentinean ace, five times Formula 1 world champion between 1950 and 1957, was impressed by its absolute driving precision: unthinkable in those years for a traditional cross-ply tyre.
+The Argentinean ace, five times Formula 1 world champion between 1950 and 1957, was impressed by its absolute driving precision: unthinkable in those years for a traditional cross-ply tire.

-Over the years the construction philosophy of the Cinturato was applied to tyres for industrial vehicles and agricultural tractors.
+Over the years the construction philosophy of the Cinturato was applied to tires for industrial vehicles and agricultural tractors.

 By the end of 1968 Pirelli was exporting, or directly manufacturing, the Cinturato in as many as 137 countries worldwide.